fabacab/fetlife-icalendar/README.markdown

     pages="5"       ;// Default number of event pages to get for each place, below. rsvps="none"    ;// How many RSVPs to get?
 "All", "none" or a number of pages. summaries="off" ;// When "on", only fetches summaries.
-Faster, but incomplete.
+Faster, but incomplete. archive="off"   ;// When "on", saves files produced from previous incovations.

     [Atlanta]
     placeurl="cities/2600"